The Shocking Truth Behind Soaring HVAC Prices

 What Should You Do?

-Now that you know delays and price increases are happening in the HVAC industry and why, what should you do now?
-How do you avoid being stuck with a broken heater for days or weeks?
+Now that you know delays and price increases are happening in the HVAC industry, what should you do now?
+How can you avoid being stuck with a broken heater for days or weeks?

 – Repair Sooner

-When an HVAC system starts having problems, it’s normally cheaper to repair now than later when the problem is worse.
-An example would be a bad capacitor, which left unrepaired could eventually damage your condenser fan or compressor.
+When an HVAC system starts having problems, it’s normally cheaper to repair now rather than later when the problem is worse.
+For example, if left unrepaired, a bad capacitor could eventually damage your condenser fan or compressor.

 So get a maintenance checkup on your system and catch repairs while they are smaller and cheaper.
 This not only saves money, but it also gives your HVAC company more time to get the part.

 With parts shortages, repairs and replacements will be limited and more expensive.